Skip to content

 Can tourists drink alcohol in Dubai?

-Dubai is quite used to tourism and an international lifestyle, also due to the large number of expatriates who live and work here.
+Dubai is well-acquainted with tourism and embraces an international lifestyle, thanks in part to its substantial expatriate population who live and work here.

 The basic requirements to be able to drink alcohol in Dubai are: